merin86/husman-moderna/README.md

 - This page was used to create a favicon for the webpage: [Favicon](https://favicon.io/)

-- ChatGPT was used to create the logo for the webpage: [ChatGPT](https://chat.openai.com/)
+- [ChatGPT](https://chat.openai.com/) was used to create the logo for the webpage

 - The icons in the footer were taken from [Font Awesome](https://fontawesome.com/)